mrheinen/lophiid/README.md

 database and also write payloads it got from attacks to disk.

 The API server interacts with the database and allows the CLI and UI to view and interact with the data collected from the honeypots.
+When the API server makes some changes to the database (e.g. it adds a rule) then it might take a few minutes before the backend server acts on the change due to caching (for performance).
 The CLI and UI use HTTPS with an API key to interact with the API server.

 The honeypots are super simple agents and rely on the backend for almost anything.
 One special case is that the backend can tell a honeypot for download malware from an HTTP endpoint that was previously extracted from a request that hit that same honeypot.
 The honeypot in this case will download the malware and send it to the backend using gRPC.

 ### Rule based content serving